sourcegraph/about/handbook/engineering/hiring/software-engineer-coding-exercise.md

 - Adherance to the design
 - Functional completeness
 - Semantically correct and accesible markup
-- Whether the structure of the components and code separate UI and logic concerns
+- Whether the code is well-structured
 - Test coverage

 If we decide to move forward, we schedule a one hour follow-up call to discuss your submission.